genebean/cam-prereqs/README.md

 cam-prereqs
 ===========

-This is designed so that a RPM can be build which will pull in all the prerequisite packages needed to run Sun / Oracle Common Array Manager Linux OS.
+This program is intended to simplify the installation of Sun / Oracle Common Array Manager (CAM).
+In particular, it ensures that the i686 version of some programs are installed as CAM will only work when they are present, even on x86_64 systems.

 This software is released under a BSD 3-clause licence which is detailed in the included LICENSE file.